marklogic-community/grove-cli/README.markdown

 Generates a new application (as if you ran `grove new`), prompts for some configuration (as if you ran `grove config`), configures MarkLogic, loads sample data, and starts a Grove middle-tier and Webpack development server for front-end assets.

     grove demo my-demo

+You can see options for this command by running:

+    grove demo --help

+For example, you can pass a `--templateVersion`.
+This corresponds to a branch or tag name in the template's git repository now - though, in the future, it may refer to some other named template version.